75lb/grunt-boil/README.md

 ## The "boil" task

 Use Boil to boilerplate new files (including content) and folder structures in your project.
-The type of commands you end up running look like:
+Common tasks you might run include:

-Create a new plug-in module called "reddit" in the "news" package
+Boilerplate a new "reddit" plug-in in the "news" package

     $ grunt boil:plugin:news:reddit

-Create a new package called global-styles
+Create a new package folder structure called "global-styles"

     $ grunt boil:package:global-styles